The Múlagljúfur Canyon a hike you don’t want to miss

 Shorter Múlagljúfur Canyon hike

-Distance Elevation gain Hike Time
+Distance Elevation gain Hike Time (roundtrip)

 The canyon isn’t visible until you reach the vantage point on the ridge, but you can easily guess where it is by looking at the terrain.

 From the Parking area, you can start heading uphill toward the only visible trail.
 Keep following that trail.
-It will, however, fork in several different ones.
+It will, however, fork into several different ones.
 You can follow any of them unless you see stones blocking the path.
 That means the trail is closed.

 After a bit, you will start to see some old trail posts.
 Follow them as that’s the “real” marked path.

-Then, you will first reach the top of a small hill to descend into a gorge where you will have to cross a creek. depending on water levels, you should be able to jump from rock to rock without getting wet.
-Carefulness is required if there is frost, snow or ice.
+Then, you will first reach the top of a small hill to descend into a gorge where you will have to cross a creek.
+Depending on water levels, you should be able to jump from rock to rock without getting wet.
+Carefulness is required if there is frost, snow, or ice.

 After crossing the creek, you will need to ascend again on the next hill.
 You can follow the trail from here, and you will reach the top of the cliff, where the view will finally open up on the magical Canyon below.